-To qualify for one of the above plans, the employee must have had 20 total years of service at the district, been continuously employed by the district as a regular employee for at least four consecutive years prior to the date of retirement; retire under TCDRS on or after January 1, 2008 or be retired under TCDRS and participating in the district's retiree health plan or Medicare advantage plan, as applicable, as of January 1, 2008, and begin participating in the plan immediately upon retirement.
+To qualify for the Plan, the employee must have had 20 total years of service at the district, been continuously employed by the district as a regular employee for at least four consecutive years prior to the date of retirement; retire under TCDRS on or after January 1, 2008 or be retired under TCDRS and participating in the Plan or Medicare advantage plan, as applicable, as of January 1, 2008; and begin participating in the Plan immediately upon retirement.

 If an employee retires and participates in the plan, the spouse may also participate if the spouse qualifies.
-To qualify for participation the spouse must be 55 years of age or older, the employee must have covered the spouse as a dependent on the district's regular health plan for at least the 12 months immediately preceding the employee's retirement, and the spouse must not be eligible for coverage under any other insurance plan.
+To qualify for participation, the spouse must be 55 years of age or older, the employee must have covered the spouse as a dependent on the district's regular health plan for at least the 12 months immediately preceding the employee's retirement, and the spouse must not be eligible for coverage under any other insurance plan.

-Participation in the Plan as of December 31, 2017 is summarized below:
+Participation in the Plan as of December 31, 2018 is summarized below: